FamilyMedicineStudyGuide/FamilyMedicineStudyGuide.github.io/_posts/2016-01-02-fm-study-guide-released.md

 ---
-title: 'The Family Medicine Study Guide has been released!'
+title: 'The Family Medicine Study Guide soon to be released!'
 date: 2016-01-06T17:00:00.000Z
 ---

-&nbsp;

 The Family Medicine Study Guide features: